Thamus Observatory

 What is the Epistemic X-Ray?

-The Epistemic X-Ray is a research transparency tool that shows how different AI models answer the same question under controlled conditions.
-By comparing responses with and without web search, it reveals how source selection shapes the answers users receive.
-It is produced by the Thamus Observatory at the University of Ottawa as part of a longitudinal study of AI epistemic behavior.
+The Epistemic X-Ray is a research transparency tool that shows how different commercial AI products return answers to the same question under controlled API conditions.
+By comparing responses with and without web search, it shows how retrieval and source selection shape the outputs users receive.
+It is produced by Thamus at the University of Ottawa as part of a longitudinal audit of AI product behavior.

-The Thamus Observatory is a university research platform that audits how large language models handle contested knowledge.
-Named after the Egyptian king in Plato's Phaedrus who warned about the dangers of writing, the Observatory tracks how AI systems search, select, and present information over time.
-It is led by Patrick McCurdy at the University of Ottawa and funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Thamus is a university research platform that audits how large language models present contested topics in their outputs.
+Named after the Egyptian king in Plato's Phaedrus who warned about the dangers of writing, the Observatory tracks how LLMs retrieve, select, and present information over time.

 Why does the X-Ray show both "with web search" and "without web search"?

 Comparing web-on and web-off responses isolates the effect of real-time information retrieval.
-Web-off responses reveal what a model "believes" from training data alone, including which authority claims it makes without evidence.
-Web-on responses show how source access changes the answer.
-The gap between the two is where epistemic filtering becomes visible.
+Web-off responses show what a product returns drawing only on training-data-derived priors, including which authority claims appear in outputs without retrieved sources.
+Web-on responses show how live retrieval changes the output.
+The gap between the two is where the effect of retrieval becomes visible.
+Note that "web-off" is not a pure measure of training-data knowledge, since retrieved content was present in training data; the contrast measures the marginal effect of live retrieval at the API surface.

 What is hallucinated authority in AI responses?

-Hallucinated authority occurs when an AI model references a specific organization or report by name without actually consulting or citing it.
-For example, a model may write "According to the IEA..." while operating without web search, meaning it has no current source to back the claim.
+Hallucinated authority occurs when an AI product's output references a specific organization or report by name without the retrieval pipeline having accessed it.
+For example, a response may read "According to the IEA..." while the product is operating without web search, meaning no current source was retrieved to support the claim.
 The X-Ray shows this pattern by displaying the empty source panel alongside the authoritative-sounding text.

 How is this data collected?

-Prompts are sent to models from five providers at temperature 0.7 under two conditions: web search enabled and disabled.
+Prompts are sent to LLMs from five providers at temperature 0.7 under two conditions: web search enabled and disabled.
 Web-on uses each provider's native search capability.
-Collection uses scheduled API calls via the Thamus Observatory infrastructure.
+Collection uses scheduled API calls via the Thamus Observatory infrastructure, with model identifier and timestamp logged per call.
+Findings describe API-surface behavior at specified moments and do not extrapolate to personalized consumer-product experiences.
 Web-on data for some providers was not collected in this initial round.
+Provider-side model updates without version disclosure are a known confound in longitudinal observation.